-Sildvik-Tornehamn 130 Tornehamn Vattenfall owner on Swedish side

-2.3 Other transmission facilities than those under 2.2

-Eidskog-Charlottenberg 130 Charlottenberg Fortum owner on Swedish side
+Sildvik-Tornehamn 130 Tornehamn Vattenfall owner on Swedish side 2.3 Other transmission facilitie s than those under 2.2 Eidskog-Charlottenberg 130 Charlottenberg Fortum owner on Swedish side

 This transmission facility is not included in the grid on the Swedish side.
-The trading capacity of the link is submitted to Nord Pool by Statnett on the Norwegian side and by Fortum on the Swedish side.
+The transmission capacity is included in the trading capacity between NO1 and SE3.